 The success of a Training Center is in large part defined by the faculty who conduct the theory and practical classes.
 Qualifications and credentials of the manpower are extremely important to the successful running of the center.

-Most branded and high-quality Vocational and Education Training programs require trainers to be well-trained and be subject-matter experts.
+Most branded and high-quality Vocational and Education Training programs require trainers to be well-trained and subject-matter experts.

 7. Facilities